History of REA

 Volunteers went door-to-door signing up farmers for $5 a share.

-June 1st, 1937, construction began on the first line to serve 45 farms including Senator Shipstead’s cabin.
+June 1st, 1937, construction began on the first line to serve 45 farms including Senator Shipstead’s cabin on Lake Irene.

-From humble beginnings at the Douglas County Courthouse; a building on north Broadway (currently Fort Alexandria); a site near our current location and to our present office in 1951.
+Douglas County Co-op Light & Power Association began from humble beginnings at the Douglas County Courthouse; to a building on north Broadway (currently Fort Alexandria); and to a an office in downtown Alexandria.

-In 1948, the co-op changes its name to “Douglas County Electric” but the co-op was growing beyond Douglas County.
+In 1948, the co-op changed its name to “Douglas County Electric” but the co-op was growing beyond Douglas County.
 In June of 1949, the name was finally changed to Runestone Electric Association.

 The history of REA continues to evolve.
 We invite you take a moment to watch the video below that was produced in 2010.